-AB 1116 (Carter) Cosmetic Surgery: physical examination prior to surgery year, but was vetoed by the Governor; the Board had taken a support position on the prior bill.
+AB 1116 (Carter)Cosmetic Surgery: physical examination prior to surgeryMs.
+Whitney reported this is the "Donda West" bill and would require physicians to conduct a physical exam on patients prior to performing cosmetic surgery.
+An identical bill passed last year, but was vetoed by the Governor; the Board had taken a support position on the prior bill.
 The Executive Committee recommended an oppose position; staff recommendation is a support position.